OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

 be updated incrementally and scale to a high number of associations, whereas standard maps will have an expensive serialization and deserialization cost.
 You are limited by Michelson to one big map per smart contract, that should appear as the first element of the storage.
+Big maps cannot be iterated.

 * ``Map.find: 'key -> ('key,'val) big_map -> 'val option``.
 Return the
   value associated with a key in the map.
 It is translated to ``GET``